BENCHMARKS

 MULTI-HOP J SCORE

-Questions requiring synthesis across multiple sessions (n=841, the largest category)
+Questions requiring synthesis across multiple sessions (the largest category)

 Mem0